-The test set automatically attempts a TDSO FER measurement when the measurement is selected and a call is connected using Service Options SO32 (+F-SCH) or SO32 (+ SCH).
+The test set attempts a TDSO FER measurement when a call is connected using Service Options SO32 (+F-SCH) or SO32 (+ SCH).
 See "CALL[:CELL]:SOPTION".

-See "CALL[:CELL]:SOPTION".
+See "CALL[:CELL]:SOPTION" .
 To establish a call with Service Option 32 you must select Radio Config (Fwd3, Rvs3) or Radio Config (Fwd4, Rvs3).
 A mobile station originated call can be made or you can press the Originate Call (F3) key.
 A TDSO FER display is shown below in Figure 6. with 512 frames selected.